interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 If you want to run using the Common Workflow Language (CWL).
 Note that logging and saving models/metric is currently not supported using CWL.

-**NOTE**: CWL support is stil experimental and may not be fully working.
+**NOTE**: CWL support is still experimental and may not be fully working.

 ```bash
 conda run -p ./.venv python run-workflow.py -f ./use-cases/mnist/training-workflow.yml --cwl